micheleangioni/support/README.md

 ## Introduction

-Support consists of a series of useful classes to easy development and the use of best practices and design patterns with Laravel 5.
+Support consists of a series of useful classes to easy development and the use of best practices and design patterns with [Laravel 4](http://laravel.com).

 Part of this package is highly inspired by the [culttt.com](http://culttt.com/) blog, which I highly recommend to both new and experienced developers since it focuses on a wide range of aspects with always interesting point of views and discussions.
 I have personally learned much from it.

 ## Installation

-Support can be installed through Composer, just include `"angioni/support": "dev-master"` to your composer.json.
+Support can be installed through Composer, just include `"michele-angioni/support": "dev-master"` to your composer.json.

 ## Module summary